fsfe/reuse-docs/spec.md

 ## License files

-A Project MUST include a License File for every license under which files in the Project are licensed.
+If a Project's Copyright and Licensing Information uses a particular license, then the Project MUST include a License File for that particular license.

 Each License File MUST be placed in the `LICENSES/` directory in the root of the Project.
 The name of the License File MUST be the SPDX License Identifier of the